aliu591/ssw555tm072018Fall/README.md

 # CS555
 Our team work project

-project 3 test
+Project 3:

+  use  "npm run build" to compile use  "npm start" to run

+  Note: Adjust the width of the terminal window at least 175 to prevent line wrapping incorrectly.

-The API that can output the table: https://github.com/thedathoudarya/WAGU-data-in-table-view
+The source code that can output the table: https://github.com/thedathoudarya/WAGU-data-in-table-view